Lasse-Jaara/Crystal-Cave/README.md

 - Build a playable version for testing
 - Improve programming and game development skills
 - Learn and practice using the **Godot** engine
-- Develop better coding habits through hands-on experience
+- Develop better coding habits through experience